haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-08-01 aMSE 0.0.11 Added a bunch of functions to assist with comparing scenarios.
+No EWN.

 -   2022-07-10 aMSE 0.0.10 Switched dependency from hutils to codeutils. re-added zone1 for S21 to the data sets.
 No EWN.